What is NGOLD?

 What is NGOLD’s purpose?

 To help strengthen the nonprofit sector in northern Illinois, the United States and globally; engage students, faculty and nonprofit leaders in important issues of civil society; and educate the next generation of students who want to make a difference in their careers through academic programming and engaged learning.

 What is an NGO?

 The term "NGO" originated with the United Nations and stands for "nongovernmental organization," which typically refers to organizations that are not part of a government but are not traditional for-profit private businesses.
 The World Bank defines NGOs as "private organizations that pursue activities to relieve suffering, promote the interests of the poor, protect the environment, provide basic social services, or undertake community development" (Operational Directive 14.70).
 The difference between NGOs and nonprofit organizations is slim and debated; however, the term NGO is not generally used to describe U.S.-based nonprofit organizations.
 According to the Foundation Center, NGO activities include but are not limited to: environmental, social, advocacy and human rights work.
 They may also promote social or political change on a broad scale or very locally.
 NGOs play an important role in developing society, improving communities and promoting citizen participation.

 NGOLD offers workshops, trainings and networking events throughout the year for nonprofit leaders in the northern Illinois region.
 Beyond the regional focus, we have a presence at select national and international conferences focused on the nongovernmental sector.
-We can also act as a source for interns and volunteers by drawing from CLCE majors and students from other departments who dare interested in gaining practical experience with nonprofit organizations.
+We can also act as a source for interns and volunteers by drawing from CLCE majors and students from other departments who are interested in gaining practical experience with nonprofit organizations.
 The CLCE major emphasizes engaged learning opportunities for students meaning that they take part in service-learning activities within nonprofit organizations.
-These activities allow students to build their professional aptitude while participating nonprofits benefit from the students' services.

 How can I request students to work in my nonprofit organization?